Routing single photons with quantum emitters coupled to nanostructures: Conclusion and outlook

 \section{Conclusion and outlook}

-In conclusion, quantum emitters coupled to nanostructures are an excellent platform for controlling single-photon transport in integrated quantum photonic circuits.
 The tunability of quantum emitter properties, including transition frequencies and coupling parameters, makes them controllable single-photon scatterers that can act as effective single-photon switches.
 Such single-photon switching devices are a key component in various quantum technology proposals based on photonic qubits, including quantum communication protocols~\cite{Karavias2024} and quantum computing architectures~\cite{Bartolucci2021, Chan2025, PsiQuantum2025}.
 Single-photon switches can also enable effective multiplexing and demultiplexing of single photons in reconfigurable photonic integrated circuits~\cite{Meyer-Scott2020}, leading to controlled photon routing in an on-chip architecture.
 As the size and complexity of photonic quantum systems grows, there is a greater need for actively routing quantum information to one of possibly many outputs.